axone-protocol/docs/docs/faq/faq.md

 For more in-depth information, you can refer to our dedicated documentation [here](./whitepaper/solution#the-dataverse).

-## Why do you distinguish Zones and digital resources?
+## Why do you distinguish zones and digital resources?

-The distinction between Zones and resources is crucial to enable the flexibility and adaptability of the Axone ecosystem.
+The distinction between zones and resources is crucial to enable the flexibility and adaptability of the Axone ecosystem.
 Zones are conceptual frameworks defined by a set of rules.
-They determine the parameters and boundaries that define the territory of a given Zone.
+They determine the parameters and boundaries that define the territory of a given zone.
 Zone rules can be either open, allowing broad interaction, or restrictive, limiting access and resource usage.
-By evaluating the compatibility of resources with Zone rules, the scope and coverage of that Zone are defined.
-Multiple Zones can share common resources and nest within each other based on the rules associated with each resource and Zone.
+By evaluating the compatibility of resources with zone rules, the scope and coverage of that zone are defined.
+Multiple zones can share common resources and nest within each other based on the rules associated with each resource and zone.

-The absence of a direct link between Zones and resources allows for significant flexibility as Zones can evolve by adjusting their rules and conditions.
-This continuous evolution redefines the boundaries and characteristics of Zones, promoting adaptation to the changing needs of the Axone ecosystem.
+The absence of a direct link between zones and resources allows for significant flexibility as zones can evolve by adjusting their rules and conditions.
+This continuous evolution redefines the boundaries and characteristics of zones, promoting adaptation to the changing needs of the Axone ecosystem.

-In summary, the distinction between Zones and resources enables the Axone ecosystem to be dynamic, scalable, and capable of accommodating a variety of rules and conditions for each Zone, thereby fostering value creation and free interaction among participants and digital resources.
+In summary, the distinction between zones and resources enables the Axone ecosystem to be dynamic, scalable, and capable of accommodating a variety of rules and conditions for each zone, thereby fostering value creation and free interaction among participants and digital resources.

 ## How does Axone store the resources and services?